General questions

 Yes.
 If you would like another person to join you, please contact us with their name and email address and our administrative team will arrange a link to be sent to them.
 It is worth noting, that anybody can join, no matter where they are in the World.

 Yes.
-Your video consultation will be completely confidential and will not be recorded by either the doctor, the skindoc team or by the video conferencing platform.
-No personal details will be stored on the platform either.
+Your video consultation will be completely confidential.
+It will not be recorded by either the doctor, the skindoc team or by the video conferencing platform.
+No personal details will be stored on the video platform either.

 The video link we send you is encrypted so the only people who can see you will be the doctor and any family or carers you have asked to attend.